Amoulas55/hr-analytics-pipeline/README.md

 ### Step 3: Automated dbt Transformations
 * You do **not** need to run dbt commands manually!
-* The Kestra flow is configured to automatically pull the latest transformation code directly from the `main` branch of this GitHub repository.
-* During the execution, it installs the `dbt-bigquery` adapter, connects to your warehouse, and executes `dbt run` to build the Staging, Dimension, and Fact tables.
 1. Once you click Execute in Kestra, watch the Gantt chart in the UI.
 2. The Kestra pipeline is fully automated: it will upload the raw data to GCS, load it into BigQuery, and then automatically pull the dbt/ folder from this GitHub repository.
 3. It will install the dbt-bigquery adapter and run dbt build directly inside your BigQuery warehouse, creating the partitioned and clustered stg_hr_data, dim_employees, and fct_attrition_stats tables.